aws/Device-Shadow-for-AWS-IoT-embedded-sdk/README.md

 ## Reference examples

-The AWS IoT Embedded C-SDK repository contains demos of using the Device Shadow library [here](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master/demos/shadow) on a POSIX platform.
+The AWS IoT Embedded C-SDK repository contains demos of using the AWS IoT Device Shadow library [here](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master/demos/shadow) on a POSIX platform.
 These can be used as reference examples for the library API.

 ## Generating documentation